Ngadi-Git/alx-interview/README.md

-#Solution to the Pascal's Triangle Project
+# Solution to the Pascal's Triangle Project

 ##
+# 0x02.
+Minimum Operations